lhorqqueb/OriginAiDemo/README.md

 - Uses PyTest for unit testing.
 - Uses Behave for behavior-driven development (BDD) and integration tests.

-### Continuous Integration with GitHub Actions
-- Automated test execution on code commits.
-- CI/CD pipeline for seamless integration and deployment.

 ### Detailed Reporting with Allure
 - Generates informative and customizable test reports.
 - Provides easy-to-understand and shareable test results.